 - Collaboration & social - comments, ratings, blogs, wikis, forums, workspaces, activity, polls

 - Personalisation - targeted news, targeted content based on location and department

 - Analytics - data-driven, user behaviour, engagement, integration with existing analytics

 - Content management - forms, workflows, templates, content types, content lifecycle, archives

 This list is only a sample of capabilities you might require of an intranet.
-Be sure to ask prospective vendors what they can offer your organization so you end up with an intranet solution which not only improves the day-to-day workflow but encourages organizational growth and innovation.
+Be sure to ask prospective vendors what they can offer your organisation so you end up with an intranet solution which not only improves the day-to-day workflow but encourages organisational growth and innovation.